Search here...

 Arriving back on Lolland after a loooong train journey, I was greeted by my two besties, and the next week was full of fun with them!
 When the weekend came around, it was time for a little adventure.
 We visited Lolland’s coziest brewery at Krenkerup Castle and took the dogs along for a walk through the castle gardens.

-The last weekend of the month was spent in East Jutland with my family and A. I hadn’t been back home since my mum’s birthday in February, so it felt really good to hug my family and kiss my kittie again, and it was especially wonderful to show A everything I love from my childhood town!
+The last weekend of the month was spent in East Jutland with my family and my partner.
+I hadn’t been back home since my mum’s birthday in February, so it felt really good to hug my family and kiss my kittie again, and it was especially wonderful to show my partner everything I love from my childhood town!

 May-June: Adventures in Denmark, Czech Republic and Germany